 What Is Affiliate Marketing?

-To put it simply, affiliate marketing is a type of digital marketing that enables you to earn money by driving traffic to a company’s website.
+Affiliate marketing is a type of digital marketing that enables you to earn money by driving traffic to a company’s website.

-Affiliate marketing is when a company or retailer pays a commission to an affiliate providing them with special links, emails, and affiliate websites to drive traffic back to the company.
-The commission rate varies per company and product but usually stands at around a 40 percent commission on the service.
+Affiliate marketing is when a company or retailer pays a commission to an affiliate partner, providing them with special links, emails, and affiliate websites to drive traffic back to the company.
+The commission rate varies per company and affiliate product but usually stands at around a 40 percent commission on the service.

 There is a wide range of products and services that affiliates can choose from, so you can choose to promote a product that you love and use often.

-What Is an Affiliate Network
+What Is an Affiliate Network?

 Although these companies may take time to carry out thorough checks of your content and identification, it is worth the wait.
 Using an affiliate network is one of the keys to finding your niche.
-For example, if you have a health and wellness blog, you can use the network to find wellness products to make sure your audience is getting ads that they want.
+For example, if you have a health and wellness blog, you can use the network to find wellness products to make sure your audience is getting the ads that they want.

 Some affiliate networks include Commission Junction Affiliate, ClickBank, Amazon Associates, and eBay Partner Network.
 These are great to browse if you create high-quality, popular content online.
-CJAffiliate is one of the largest affiliate networks, with over 20 years of experience.
+CJ Affiliate is one of the largest affiliate networks, with over 20 years of experience.